 | 24/5 live chat | Pass | Pass |

-| Phone support | Fail | Fail |
+| Phone support | Fail | Pass |

 Yes, both eToro and XTB offer commission-free stock trading according to our data.
-Keep in mind that "commission-free" brokers may still charge spread costs, foreign exchange fees, or platform fees — always check the full fee schedule on each broker's website.
+Keep in mind that commission-free brokers may still charge spread costs, foreign exchange fees, or platform fees — always check the full fee schedule on each broker's website.

 Yes, both eToro and XTB offer fractional share investing.
 This makes it easier to invest in high-priced stocks with smaller amounts of capital, which is particularly useful for long-term portfolio building.
 Check each broker for the specific stocks eligible for fractional purchases.